paysonism/PDennSploit/README.md

 <!-- GETTING STARTED -->

+#IMPORTANT

+THIS IS AN OLD PROJECT.
+I AM NOT GONNA RELEASE THE SOURCE CODE TO THIS BUT IF YOU WANNA BUY IT OR SOMETHING YOU CAN IG.

 ## Getting Started

 The following of this README will teach you how to use and develop PDennSploit.